3 Strategies Anyone Can Use to Attribute Success Beyond the Last Click

 The first lesson you learn in baseball is to keep your eye on the ball, and your first lesson in attribution modeling is to follow attribution paths.
 It’s great to know which keyword a user converted on, but it may be more valuable to know which keywords or search terms the user searched before ultimately converting on that keyword!

 Conversion paths offer this data and can be easily viewed within Google Analytics or Google Ads.
-In Google Ads (formerly known as Google AdWords), select the wrench icon in the top toolbar, and then select the “Search Attribution” tool under the “Measurement” column:
+In Google Ads, select the wrench icon in the top toolbar, and then select the “Search Attribution” tool under the “Measurement” column:

 From this view, you can view the exact paths of keywords or campaigns that your customers navigated before finally converting: